Skip to main content

 If you are interested in receiving palliative care for your illness while in the hospital, the first step is to speak to the doctor who is treating you.
 Be sure to explain to your attending doctor what is important for improving your quality of life and your doctor can refer you to palliative care, if appropriate.

-If you are not in the hospital and are interested in consulting with a palliative care physician, please ask your primary care provider or the physician who is managing your illness for a referral.
+If you are not in the hospital and are interested in consulting with a palliative care physician, please ask your primary care provider (PCP) or the physician who is managing your illness for a referral.

 Care at Kapiʻolani